pirl/pirl-docs/src/validator_guide/guides_how_to_validate.md

 ### Submitting the setKeys Transaction:

-Go to the [explorer](https://explorer.pirl.network/#/staking/actions) and hit the "change session keys", paste the key and submit.
+Go to the [explorer](https://explorer.pirl.network/#/staking/actions) you can now create a validator, use the key generated above to paste in the form.

+Last step, hit the validate button when the transaction is confirmed.

 Voila, you are all set